-My interests lie at the intersection of comparative politics and international security, with a focus on armed group behavior in civil war, electoral mechanisms in divided societies, ethnicity and patronage politics, and research methods.
-I have regional interests in Latin America and sub-Saharan Africa, although a few of my papers are cross-national in nature.
+My interests lie at the intersection of comparative politics and international security, with a focus on armed group behavior in civil war, criminal violence and criminality, electoral mechanisms in divided societies, ethnicity and patronage politics, and research methods.
+My regional areas of focus include Latin America and sub-Saharan Africa, although a few of my papers are cross-national in nature.
 My dissertation studied the dynamics of multiparty insurgencies, drawing on extensive fieldwork in Colombia.
 Prior to graduate school, I worked for three years on human rights and development, primarily in East and Southern Africa.

 I have articles published or forthcoming in the Journal of Conflict Resolution, Conflict Management and Peace Science, Terrorism and Political Violence, Research & Politics, Journal of Theoretical Politics, and Critical Review.
 For more information on these and other papers, please see my Research page.

 Born and raised in the great state of New Jersey, I enjoy short fiction, antique maps and records, and playing jazz piano.